Fortescue National Football League: History

 There were many outstanding footballers that missed out on winning the Bielski.
 These included Don Newman, Clem Thompson, Drew Schapel, Ray Sellars, Leon Warren, Robert Foan, David Jackson and Barry Peters.
 David Maher from the Tigers played 311 league and combined games during his stellar career with the club, spanning seventeen seasons and capping his career off by winning two Bielski Medals.

-Les Becker was at the helm of the League's combined sides in the 1970,s, coaching it to three BP Championship wins.
+Les Becker was at the helm of the League's combined sides in the 1970s, coaching it to three BP Championship wins.
 He also coached with success at Centrals and later went on to coach Tigers.

 Charlie Salmon also coached Tigers for a number years culminating in a premiership in 1989.
 He went on to coach Pioneers in the Newman National Football, rising to become President of that league and also umpiring.
 He, sadly, like so many of the people who contributed to football in the North is no longer with us passing away in unfortunate circumstances and laid to rest with the 1989 premiership flag at his side.
 The umpiring fraternity must also be mentioned for their contribution with Marty Tompkins being one who gave the league excellent service during his long career.
 Barry Peters, Ben Jenke, Barley Bogar, Chris Clowser, Roger Nancarrow, David Schumacher, Lance White, Terry Hutton, Bob Foan and Colin Cooke (umpire and convenor today), all giving valuable service in the middle.

 The league tribunals always had more twists than a Perry Mason courtroom with many players believing they had been wronged, claiming to have a better knowledge of the rules than the esteemed members of the panel.
 Kevin Hagan, the local Justice of Peace sat regularly on tribunals and quickly earned the reputation of “The Hanging Judge”.
 One player was overheard to have said that he “would rather go to the gallows than front the Judge”.
 He would often request that “the guilty party” be brought in to have his case heard.
 Compared to other leagues the Fortescue is a “young” league, but during its existence it has had its share of controversy, tribulations and successes.
 It has always been fortunate that there were good administrators and people with sound judgement to guide it through turbulent times.